 The Company currently transacts business primarily in three currencies - Euro, Pound Sterling and US Dollar.
-Therefore, it has to hold technical reserves and balances in these currencies.
+Therefore, it holds technical reserves and balances in these currencies.

 The Company's functional currency is Euro.
 This means that exchange movements in Sterling or US Dollar against the Euro can result in foreign exchange gains or losses in the Company's Euro denominated accounts.
-This risk is mitigated with the help of FX forwards and by ensuring that assets and liabilities match by currency as valued based on FRS 101 so that any exchange movement in foreign currencies against the Euro results in matching foreign exchange gains and losses.
+This risk is controlled by ensuring that assets and liabilities match so that any exchange movement in foreign currencies against the Euro results in matching foreign exchange gains and losses.

-As of 31 December 2018, sensitivity analyses show that a weakening of 10% of foreign currencies would cause a drop in the Own Funds of EUR 0.9mn and therefore a slight decrease in the Solvency II capital ratio.
+As of 31 December 2019, sensitivity analyses show that a weakening of 10% of foreign currencies would cause a drop in the Own Funds of EUR 13.2mn and therefore a decrease in the Solvency II capital ratio from 171% to 169%.